Characteristic (algebra)

 That is, char(R) is the smallest positive number n such that:

 if such a number n exists, and 0 otherwise.

 Motivation

 The special definition of the characteristic zero is motivated by the equivalent definitions characterized in the next section, where the characteristic zero is not required to be considered separately.

 The characteristic may also be taken to be the exponent of the ring's additive group, that is, the smallest positive integer n such that:

 for every element a of the ring (again, if n exists; otherwise zero).
-Some authors do not include the multiplicative identity element in their requirements for a ring (see Multiplicative identity and the term "ring"), and this definition is suitable for that convention; otherwise the two definitions are equivalent due to the distributive law in rings.
+This definition applies in the more general class of rngs (see Ring (mathematics) § Multiplicative identity and the term "ring"); for (unital) rings the two definitions are equivalent due to their distributive law.